-HEALTH ISSUES LINKED TO EXPOSURE
+THE HEALTH ISSUES

 All of these diseases can be triggered by chronic exposure to the heavy metal toxins released by Teck.

 A doctor from Massachusetts General Hospital Crohn’s and Colitis Center conducted a study in the area in 2009.
 The study concluded that the rates of these diseases were 5 to 11 times higher than the national average.
-Based on these results an additional study is being conducted of the residents with ulcerative colitis and Crohn’s, focusing on the accumulation levels of specific heavy metal toxins found in their systems in relation to the results of the levels of heavy metal toxins found in the EPA’s upcoming residential soil sampling.
+Based on these results a second study is being conducted of the residents with ulcerative colitis and Crohn’s, focusing on the accumulation levels of specific heavy metal toxins found in their systems in relation to the results of the levels of heavy metal toxins found in the EPA’s residential soil sampling.

 The EPA and the State of Washington need to ensure that Teck continues to move forward with all planned remedial investigations and clean-ups promised under the agreement.
 A large part of this is to reinstate air monitoring in and around Northport.

-However, in 2018 the EPA sides with Teck and decided air monitors were not necessary in and around Northport.
-This was after the Washington State Department of Ecology’s 2017 Air Quality Assessment of the area concluded; several long term air monitors needed to be installed in and around Northport to protect residents from the known elevated exposure to heavy metal toxins, stating; “(The) average airborne PM10 arsenic and lead concentrations in the upper Columbia River valley near the international border are potentially the highest known levels in Washington, Oregon and Idaho.
+However, in 2018 the EPA sided with Teck and decided air monitors were not necessary in and around Northport.
+This was after the Washington State Department of Ecology’s 2017 Air Quality Assessment of the area concluded several long term air monitors needed to be installed in and around Northport to protect residents from the known elevated exposure to heavy metal toxins, stating; “(The) average airborne PM10 arsenic and lead concentrations in the upper Columbia River valley near the international border are potentially the highest known levels in Washington, Oregon and Idaho.
 Likewise, the average airborne cadmium concentrations are potentially the highest known anywhere in three states.“

 – Jamie Paparich